MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 ms.prod: devops
 title: Build and Release Agents | Azure Pipelines or Team Foundation Server ms.topic: conceptual
-description: Learn about building your code or deploying your software using Build and Release Agents in Azure Pipelines and Team Foundation Server ms.technology: devops-cicd ms.assetid: 5C14A166-CA77-4484-8074-9E0AA060DE58 ms.manager: douge
+description: Learn about building your code or deploying your software using Build and release agents in Azure Pipelines and Team Foundation Server ms.technology: devops-cicd ms.assetid: 5C14A166-CA77-4484-8074-9E0AA060DE58 ms.manager: douge